threej-in/cricket_info_bot/README.md

 [Click here to launch the bot](https://telegram.me/cricket_info_bot)

 **Features of the bot**
-1. List live matches
+1. Get live matches list.
-2. List upcoming matches from every tournaments.
+2. Get Time Table of upcoming matches from every tournament.
-3. List recent matches from every tournaments.
+3. Get the List of recent matches from every tournaments.
-4. Can fetch mini-score, scorecard and points table from above results.
+4. Can fetch mini-score, scorecard and points table from above response.

 Version 0.1.0